Start: November 2018

 Funder: The John A. Hartford Foundation, the Milbank Memorial Fund, the May and Stanley Smith Charitable Trust, and the Gordon and Betty Moore Foundation

-More than 17 million individuals in the United States provide care and support to an older parent, spouse, friend, or neighbor.
+Approximately 18 million individuals in the United States provide care and support to an older parent, spouse, friend, or neighbor.
 While states are the primary payers for long-term services and supports (LTSS), in many cases their health care and social service systems are not prepared to meet the needs of an aging population or their caregivers.

-Through the Helping States Support Families Caring for an Aging America initiative, the Center for Health Care Strategies (CHCS) is working with five states — Alabama, Iowa, New Hampshire, South Carolina, and Virginia — committed to developing policies or programs to support family caregivers and address the challenges of an aging population.
-With support from The John A. Hartford Foundation, the Milbank Memorial Fund, the May and Stanley Smith Charitable Trust, and the Gordon and Betty Moore Foundation, these states will develop strategies to assist family caregivers.
+Through the Helping States Support Families Caring for an Aging America initiative, the Center for Health Care Strategies (CHCS) is working with six states — Alabama, Idaho, Iowa, New Hampshire, South Carolina, and Virginia — committed to developing policies or programs to support family caregivers and address the challenges of an aging population.
+With support from The John A. Hartford Foundation, the Milbank Memorial Fund, the May & Stanley Smith Charitable Trust, and the Gordon and Betty Moore Foundation, these states will develop strategies to assist family caregivers.
 Potential approaches include:

 - Creating uniform policies to govern complicated networks of family caregivers and health and social service agencies, which often have competing guidelines.